 Call of Juarez: Gunslinger

-Release year: | 2013 |
+Release date: | 2013-05-22 |

-Genre: | First-person shooter |
+Genre: | Action & Shooter |

 Developer: | Techland |

-Breaking away from the unpleasant story of the dysfunctional McCall family, Gunslinger is a more cheeky, following a story spun by its protagonist, a bounty hunter known as Silas Greaves.
 A very fun feature of the game is that as we play through each of his stories, the scenes change as Silas’ audience catches his bluff and he has to quickly amend his tale.

 Key features |